cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 `commit` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilizing the channel.

-`Identifier`, `get`, `set`, `delete`, and module-system related primitives are as defined in [ICS 24](../ics-24-host-requirements).
+`Identifier`, `get`, `set`, `delete`, `getConsensusState`, and module-system related primitives are as defined in [ICS 24](../ics-24-host-requirements).

-A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one send end and one receive end.
+A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one end capable of sending packets and one end capable of receiving packets.

 A *bidirectional* channel is a channel where packets can flow in both directions: from `A` to `B` and from `B` to `A`.

-A *unidirectional* channel is a channel where packets can only flow in one direction: from `A` to `B`.
+A *unidirectional* channel is a channel where packets can only flow in one direction: from `A` to `B` (or from `B` to `A`, the order of naming is arbitrary).

 An *ordered* channel is a channel where packets are delivered exactly in the order which they were sent.